vasishth80987/task-manager/README.md

 ## Overview

-This Laravel application provides a RESTful API for task management.
-It allows for creating, retrieving, updating, and deleting tasks.
-This API is built using Laravel's powerful MVC architecture and follows REST principles.

 ## Features

 - CRUD operations for tasks:
     - Create new tasks
     - Retrieve all tasks
     - Retrieve a single task by ID
     - Update existing tasks
     - Delete tasks

 ## Getting Started